- Ph.D., Emory University, 1984

-Jame H. Rudy Professor, Sociology
+James H. Rudy Professor, Sociology

-Jame H. Rudy Professor, Sociology
+James H. Rudy Professor, Sociology

 Brian Powell is James H. Rudy professor and co-director of the Preparing Future Faculty program in the department of Sociology at Indiana University.
-He also is affiliated faculty in the department of Gender Studies and the Kinsey Institute.
-He served as department chair and recently was a visiting scholar at the Russell Sage Foundation.
+He also is affiliated faculty in the Department of Gender Studies and the Kinsey Institute.
+He served as department chair and was a visiting scholar at the Russell Sage Foundation.